TatsuUkraine/flutter_sticky_infinite_list/README.md

 ## Flutter before 1.20

-If you're using Flutter version lower than 1.20 consider using v2 of this package.
+If you're using Flutter version lower than 1.20 consider using v2.x.x.

 ## Migration guide